WhitespaceVentures/eamli-operator-docs/Config.md

 ### Requirements
 * Kubernetes version 1.13.0 or later
-* Helm version 3.0.0 or later
-* Service account with permission to install charts onto the cluster

 ### Parameters

 | Parameter                                         | Description                                |
 | ------------------------------------------------- | ------------------------------------------ |